The needs of disabled people and their families must not be overlooked - and Sense International campaigns vigorously so that their voices are heard.

 Some governments and agencies take the view that disabled children are too expensive to educate and they simply will not try.
 The UN Convention on the Rights of Persons with Disabilities makes it clear that this position is unacceptable.
 Research is also improving our understanding of the significance and benefits of including people with deafblindness in society.

-Emergency appealWe urgently need your help so we can be there for people with deafblindness during COVID-19 as now more than ever they need to be able to rely on us.
+Emergency Covid AppealWe urgently need your help so we can be there for people across the globe with deafblindness during COVID-19.

 Rubella and vaccinationTo prevent women who are pregnant from catching rubella from someone else the rubella virus needs to be eradicated from the country as a whole – and the only way to do this is by vaccination.